 “Do you mean nonpareils?”

 “I will just get some popcorn with butter then.”

 In walks a rather foul-smelling couple.

 “Hey, can I speak to the manager?”
-Manteno communal narcissist, Optimal Club accordion-player and port-o-dump partner Bern Cacca asks Damien.
+Manteno communal narcissist, Optimal Club accordion-player and port-o-dump partner Bernadette Moran Cacca asks Damien.

 “OK Karen.
 He’s busy,” Damien says in his usual monotone voice, not even looking at Bern, too concerned with filling popcorn and listening to the copier in the back office create a pile of ticket facsimiles so he can hopefully woo women with them.

 “We have a meeting at 2 to discuss advertising our porto potty business with a Mr. Konrad…Teeerant?”

 “I know, I know.
 It’s Teirant.
 Rhymes with ‘tyrant.’
 Walk over to that door and knock.”
 The bulbous neckbeard Damien Hurlbutt points to the door simply marked “Manager” getting a glimpse of Bernadette Cacca’s behind as she and her husband Peppi make their way toward Konrad’s office.
 An evil grin fills Damien Hurlbutt’s face, with bedroom eyes to match.